3dreamengine/3DreamEngine/README.md

-dream.msaa = 4                            -- multi sample anti aliasing, slightly more expensive but good results dream.fxaa = false                        -- fast approximated anti aliasing, fast but less good results dream.lighting_engine = "Phong"           -- the shading engine (PBR or Phong), should match the shaders (see own section below) used dream.alphaBlendMode = "average"          -- average is slowest with order independent blending, "alpha" uses alpha blending with possible order-artefacts,
+dream.msaa = 4                            -- multi sample anti aliasing, slightly more expensive but good results dream.fxaa = false                        -- fast approximated anti aliasing, fast but less good results dream.defaultShaderType = nil             -- if not specifally set, use this shader.
+Nil uses simple or phong, depending on wether the material has textures. dream.alphaBlendMode = "alpha"            -- average is slowest with order independent blending and optional refraction, "alpha" uses alpha blending with possible order-artefacts,
-                                          -- "dither" dithers between full and zero based on alpha and "disabled" only renders 100% alpha. "dither" and "disabled" only require one pass. dream.max_lights = 16                     -- max lights when using non defered shadng dream.nameDecoder = "blender"             -- imported objects often contain mesh data names appended to the actual name,, blender decoder removes them dream.frustumCheck = true                 -- enable automatic frustum check dream.LoDDistance = 100                   -- LoD reference distance
+                                          -- "dither" dithers between full and zero based on alpha and "disabled" only renders 100% alpha. "dither" and "disabled" only require one pass. dream.max_lights = 16                     -- max lights.
+The actual limit is light types and hardware dependend, this value just caps the light count. dream.nameDecoder = "blender"             -- imported objects often contain mesh data names appended to the actual name,, blender decoder removes them dream.frustumCheck = true                 -- enable automatic frustum check dream.LoDDistance = 100                   -- LoD reference distance